-Dynamic Management Views (DMVs) allow much greater visibility into the workings of SQL Server than in any version prior to SQL Server 2005.
-They are basically just views on top of the system tables, but the concept allows Microsoft to provide a massive amount of useful information through them.
+Dynamic management views (DMVs) enable much greater visibility into the workings of SQL Server than any version prior to SQL Server 2005.
+They are basically just views on top of the system tables or in-memory system counters, but the concept enables Microsoft to provide a massive amount of useful information through them.

-The standard syntax starts with sys.dm,which indicates that it's a DMV (there are also Dynamic Management Functions but DMV is still the collective term in popular use) followed by the area about which the DMV provides information, for example, sys.dm_os_for SQLOS, sys.dm_db_for database, and sys.dm_exec_for query execution.
+The standard syntax starts with sys.dm, which indicates that it's a DMV (there are also dynamic management functions, but DMV is still the collective term in popular use), followed by the area about which the DMV provides information - for example, sys.dm_os for SQLOS, sys.dm_db for database, and sys.dm_exec for query execution.

-The last part of the name describes the actual content accessible within the view; sys.dm_db_index_usage_stats and sys.dm_os_waiting_tasks are a couple of examples and you'll come across many more throughout the book.
+The last part of the name describes the actual content accessible within the view; sys.dm_db_index_usage_stats and sys.dm_os_waiting_tasks are a couple of examples, and you'll come across many more throughout the book.